 Puppies should receive at least two vaccinations.
 Full protection follows a few weeks after the final vaccination, depending on the brand.
 Some puppies receive a third vaccination, dependant on risk.

-- The vaccine contains a weak dose of the disease and this stimulates the dog’s immune system to produce antibodies that will be able to fight the disease should they become exposed to it at a later stage.
+The vaccine contains a weak dose of the disease we are protecting against, and this stimulates the dog’s immune system to produce antibodies which can fight the infection should they become exposed to it at a later stage.

-- If your dog is unwell, has been recently unwell or unusually quiet when he is due to have his vaccinations, make sure that you tell your Vet, as they may decide to temporarily postpone your dog's injection(s).
+If your dog is unwell, has been recently unwell or unusually quiet when they are due to have their vaccinations, make sure that you tell your vet, as they may decide to temporarily postpone your dog's vaccinations.

-- Vaccines are given in different ways.
-Most are injected into the ‘scruff’ of the neck; however, the kennel cough vaccine is most commonly given as drops into the nose.
+Vaccines are given in different ways; most are given as an injection under the skin, however the kennel cough vaccine is most commonly given as drops into the nose or mouth.

-- Regular ‘booster’ vaccinations are necessary to keep the dog’s immunity levels high enough to protect him against disease throughout his life.
+Regular ‘booster’ vaccinations are necessary to keep a dog’s immunity levels high enough to protect them against disease throughout their life.
 Your vet will advise you on how often your pet needs to be vaccinated.

 Vaccinations (and parasite treatment) are often mandatory for your dog for international travel, as well as for certain environments such as kennels and Dog School.
 Vaccination against Rabies is required for international travel – this is not normally given to dogs unless specifically requested.
 It is important to research this well in advance.

 Your vet can talk you through the vaccinations available and the recommended protocol for your dog.
 They can also advise you on the common side-effects to look out for following vaccination (usually very mild), and any limitations or safety considerations which may apply for you and/or your dog.

 Not all illnesses are covered by vaccinations, so you should contact your vet immediately if your dog becomes unwell- vaccinated or not.